Noad47/bitcoin-tracker/README.md

 ### 🔍 View Live Logs

-You can monitor the logs using any of the following methods:
+You can monitor the logs using the following method:

 ```bash
 sudo docker logs -f bitcoin-tracker